bshephe9/unit-4-game/README.md

  - The player loses if their personal score exceeds that of the random number.

 Do the crystal amounts remain consistent game to game?
- - No the amount change for each game.
+ - No, the amounts change for each game.
 This allows for the game to continuously challenge the user.

 ---
  This game was created using HTML, CSS, and JQuery.